 - Miami University Middletown is a regional campus of Miami University, a highly regarded state-assisted university with a national reputation.
 As a commuter campus Miami Middletown offers certificate programs, associate degrees, bachelor's degrees, beginning course work for most four-year degrees, and graduate courses in Business and Education.
 The Middletown campus, situated on 141 wooded acres in the heart of Middletown, is conveniently located two miles off I-75.
 In addition, the campus provides ample, free and secure parking areas, and has easy access to public bus lines.
 It also offers a variety of services and facilities for the community.
 The campus features state-of-the-art educational equipment and extensive libraries, computing centers, sports and recreational facilities, and auditoriums.
 The college is accredited by The Higher Learning Commission and a member of the north Central Association.

-- The nearest community college to Miami University-Middletown is Miami-Jacobs Career College-Springboro (5.6 miles away).
+- The nearest community college to Miami University-Middletown is Fortis College-Centerville (13.9 miles away).

 - College Location Mi.
 Students